-Automated customer document generation in Salesforce can become a time-consuming task when you are dealing with creation of more complex template layouts: their graphics, text, support for different use cases and content management.
+Automated document generation in Salesforce can become a time-consuming task template layouts get more complex: their graphics, text, support for different use cases and content management.

-Overcoming these complexities is not difficult, though, if you have the right tools in place, as we showed in our .
-In this article we explain, how Documill Dynamo Salesforce document generation app helps making things smoother.
+Overcoming these complexities is not difficult, though, if you have the right tools in place.
+In this article we explain, how Documill Dynamo Salesforce document generation app helps make things smooth.
 Read on and learn, how to create complex document templates quickly and easily in Salesforce.

-All formatting features of the MS Office application are available when creating the template, whether it is about setting or blending font sizes and colors or defining line spacing, margins, text areas and so on.
+An extensive set of formatting features is available to you when creating the template, whether it is about setting or blending font sizes and colors or defining line spacing, margins, text areas and so on.

-The real benefit of automated document generation is, of course, that any data in Salesforce or an Excel database can be dynamically fetched to selected parts of the document so that it is up to date and correct.
-For this purpose, Dynamo add-in for Office allows you to select Salesforce field and add it as a dynamic field in the document, as shown below.
+The real benefit of automated document generation is, of course, that any data in Salesforce can be dynamically fetched to selected parts of the document so that it is up to date and correct.
+For this purpose, the online editor allows you to select any Salesforce field and add it as a dynamic field in the document, as shown below.

 Flexible graphic design

-As for visuals, they can be placed anywhere in the template: also at the background of the text or to decorate whole document pages.
+As for visuals, they can be placed anywhere in the template: also in the background of the text or to decorate whole document pages.

 Many options for content creation and reuse

-In terms of adding text to templates, Dynamo offers a variety of options.
+In terms of adding text to templates, Documill Dynamo offers a variety of options.

 Quick solution: direct to template.
 You can simply write all the text you have directly on one template from beginning to end and add fields for Salesforce data.
 This can work well as a quick and dirty solution for creating any document.
 However, it is a truly feasible option only for producing simple, short documents because of limited possibilities for content reuse.

-Versatility with Word snippets.
+Versatility with clauses.
 You can also create parts of the document text as separate snippets, called Documill Dynamo Clauses, store them in Salesforce and link to them from the document you are creating.
-This way, you can create a library of short texts – or snippets – to be used in multiple documents.
-All at once, content updates become much easier to make: you change a detail in a snippet once, and any document that will feature it gets updated.
+This way, you can create a library of short texts to be used in multiple documents.
+All at once, content updates become much easier to make: you change a detail in a snippet once, and any document that will feature it will have the updated content.

 Effectiveness with Excel data source.
 In a custom edition of Documill Dynamo, Excel can be productively used as a database for dynamic content in a document.
-However, since Excel offers only limited text formatting options are limited, so you may have to settle for a more Spartan layout.
+However, since Excel offers only limited text formatting options, you may have to settle for a more Spartan layout.

 - Create three different templates that use shared building blocks.
-Content updates remain easier, and Dynamo allows you easily to set up a form that lets your users choose the right template each time with a click of a button.
+Content updates remain easier, and Documill Dynamo allows you easily to set up a form that lets your users choose the right template each time with a click of a button.

 - Give users options to add attachments.
-If you want to give your users a little more choice, you can create parts of the document as separate Word of pdf attachments.
-Using Dynamo forms, you can allow your users select the appropriate ones for each customer and case (see the figure below).
+If you want to give your users a little more choice, you can create parts of the document as separate HTML or pdf attachments.
+Using Documill Dynamo’s forms, you can allow your users select the appropriate ones for each customer and case (see the figure below).

 Take care of content management